Non-Gaussian correlations imprinted by local dephasing in fermionic wires

 $\hat{N}_R \equiv \sum_{i = 1}^{l}\hat{n}_{i}$ is the total density of fermions on $l$ sites on the right of the impurity (we fix $l=5$).
 Analogously, we define the total density of fermions on the left, $\hat{N}_L$.
 Figure~\ref{SSE}b shows the difference between the dynamics of the noise-averaged correlator $\langle \Delta_{\rm LR}^\xi\rangle_\xi$ and the evolution of the same quantity assuming the system in a Gaussian state.
 We find that non-Gaussian correlations, imprinted by the local dephasing channel, are strongest at intermediate times, when the system is already far from the filled Fermi sea, but didn't reach yet the NESS, which turns out also to be non-Gaussian (a similar conclusion for the problem of global dephasing is discussed in Ref.~\cite{vznidarivc2011solvable}).
 The non-Gaussian correlations are also more pronounced near the site with decoherence, as we show in Ref.~\cite{SM}.
 Deviations from Gaussianity are at reach in state-of-art cold-atoms experiments, as recently demonstrated in the measurement of higher-point correlation functions of phase profiles in a pair of tunnel-coupled one-dimensional atomic superfluids~\cite{schweigler2017experimental}.

 We now focus on NESS properties.
 At equilibrium, these correlators depend monotonically on temperature -- see inset of Fig.~\ref{SSE}d.
 After a relatively short time ($t_0 \approx 30J^{-1}$ for $\gamma = J$ -- see Fig.~\ref{SSE}b), both observables $\Delta^\xi_{\rm LR}$ and $\Delta^\xi$ demonstrate saturation, indicating proximity to the NESS.
 This fact suggests that by averaging over both time and noise, $ \Delta_{(\rm LR)} \equiv \displaystyle\frac{1}{T}\int\limits_{t_0}^{t_0 + T} dt \langle\Delta^\xi_{(\rm LR)}\rangle_\xi,$ one probes the NESS correlations.
 Here we fix $N_\xi = 10^3$ and $T = 60 J^{-1}$.
 Figure~\ref{SSE}c,d shows that in the NESS such correlations exhibit a crossover around $\gamma = J$: For small $\gamma \lesssim J$, the equilibrium cartoon in the inset of Fig.~\ref{SSE}d suggests that the temperature of the system increases with the heater strength, in contrast to the case of strong $\gamma \gtrsim J$, where it starts to decrease.
-This inability to heat up the system for strong dissipation is the essence of the quantum many-body Zeno effect.
-Our procedure also suggests the feasibility of experimental verification of this result.
+This inability to heat up the system for strong dissipation is the essence of the quantum Zeno effect.
+Our procedure also suggests the feasibility of experimental verification of this result (note that it is already accessible with cold-atom platforms~\cite{Ott4} to probe correlations after $\sim 20 J^{-1}$).

-By a combination of three independent methods (Lindblad QME, non-equilibrium diagrammatics, and numerical analysis of the SSE), we have shown that enhanced fluctuations induced by the dissipative impurity can have a drastic impact on the system.
-Despite the fact that the BBGKY hierarchy is closed, the many-body density matrix exhibits non-Gaussian correlations.
-We have also demonstrated that steady-state fluctuations show non-monotonic correlations as a function of the dissipation strength, the many-body Zeno crossover.
-It is interesting to extend this program to interacting systems, both of fermionic and bosonic nature.
-This analysis will be relevant for systems realized using both solid-state and cold-atoms platforms.\\
+The Lindblad QME illustrates that the BBGKY hierarchy is closed, which mirrors at a diagrammatic level in the exactness of the SCBA.
+This circumstance allows to extract analytically the NESS properties and, in particular, to demonstrate the onset of algebraic spatio-temporal correlations.
+On the other hand, the simulations of the SSE enable to investigate the effects of fluctuations non-perturbatively.
+We have found that these fluctuations exhibit non-Gaussian correlations and behave non-monotonically as a function of the dissipation strength (this manifests in the Zeno crossover discussed thorough the paper).
+It would be interesting to extend this program to interacting systems both of fermionic or bosonic nature, in view of applications to solid-state and cold-atoms experiments.
+As an example, the question of fluctuations statistics in the setup of coupled Josephson-junction arrays with local dissipation~\cite{PhysRevLett.116.235302} is particularly promising.

 \beginsupplement